top of page

 Housing

-Today’s housing market is the most difficult in four decades.
-The median home price in America is $420,000, an increase of almost $100,000 in just four years.
-Simply put, thanks to expensive home prices and high mortgage rates, buying a home is beyond the reach of most American families.
-To make matters worse, together, insurance and property taxes now cost more than many mortgages and utility costs and homeowners’ association fees are also on the rise.
+Simply put, thanks to expensive home prices and new affordability challenges, including things like student loans, buying a home is beyond the reach of most American families.
+To make matters worse, insurance and property taxes together now cost more than many mortgages.
+Utility costs and homeowners’ association fees are also on the rise.

 Much of the problem comes down to supply and demand.
-The bottom line is that America has a deep housing shortage.
-In 1972, when the U.S. population was just over 200 million, nearly 2.4 million new homes were built.
-Fifty-two years later, in 2024, only 1.4 million homes were added – for a population of over 335 million.
+In 1972, when the U.S. population was just over 200 million, almost 2.4 million new housing units were built and 575,000 mobile homes were shipped, bringing the total number of housing units to over 2.9 million units for the year.
+In 2024, fifty-two years later, just over 1.6 million housing units were added – 1.01 million single-family homes and 608,000 multifamily units – for a population of over 335 million.

-When you look at it that way, the answer seems simple: We need a combination of lower mortgage rates and more housing units, right?
-Yes, but there are many challenges, side effects, and unintended consequences that come with that answer.
+Because this is a supply and demand problem, the answer seems simple: We just need more housing units, right?
+That’s true – but there are many challenges, side effects, and unintended consequences that come with that answer.

-That said, the good news is that there are innovative ways we can make headway here.
-From May 1969 to the mid-1970s, the Department of Housing and Urban Development (HUD) executed Operation Breakthrough, a 3-phase demonstration that tested groundbreaking building materials and methods.
+Let’s take the last one first.
+On this, there are definitely ways we can start making headway.
+From May 1969 to the mid-1970s, the Department of Housing and Urban Development (HUD) implemented a plan called Operation Breakthrough, a 3-phase demonstration that tested innovative building materials and methods.
 The program was designed “to identify and demonstrate solutions to obstacles preventing large-scale housing production in the nation, with the goal of volume production of quality housing for all income groups.”
 The demonstration “sought housing system improvements, while at the same time, improved environmental quality and low-cost maintenance.”

 At the time, George Romney, who was Secretary of HUD in the Nixon administration, reiterated that Operation Breakthrough was “not a program designed to see just how cheaply we can build a house, but was a way to break through to total new systems of housing production, financing, marketing, management, and land use.”